Yes, You Can Take Your Dog Kayaking, Canoeing, and Stand Up Paddleboarding!

 Especially at first or on really hot days, plan for short outings.
 Many dogs just can’t sit still or just won’t stay in the boat for extended outings until they get used to it.
-Extreme heat and sun is a big danger for dogs even if some shade is available.
+Extreme heat and sun are a big danger for dogs even if some shade is available.
 Again, as long as it is a safe area, it is OK to let your dog get in the water and swim around.
 Be sure you’ve practiced getting them back on board safely.

 Observe your dog.

-While you’re paddling around think about how its going.
+While you’re paddling around think about how it’s going.
 Is your dog having fun?
 Are YOU having fun?
 If one of you is not having fun for any reason, maybe paddling with your dog is just not for you.
 On the other hand, you may have just discovered a phenomenal new way to enjoy time with your pup!